griga23/shoe-store/terraform/README.md

 # Workshop Deployment via terraform

 IMPORTANT TO KNOW FOR THE WORKSHOP:
-We run in AWS and Azure only.
-Currently we do support [13 Regions](https://docs.confluent.io/cloud/current/flink/op-supported-features-and-limitations.html#cloud-regions) within AWS and Azure cloud.
-GCP is coming soon.
+We run in AWS, Azure and Google Cloud.
+Currently we do support [24 Regions](https://docs.confluent.io/cloud/current/flink/overview.html#af-long-is-everywhere).
 Please be aware that the cluster and the Flink Pool need to be in the same Cloud-Provider-Region.

 This is the deployment of confluent cloud infrastructure resources to run the Flink SQL Hands-on Workshop.